Sequential Selection with Expirations: Greedy Policies for I.I.D. Evaluation Times

 and summing over all $\bm{\sigma}$ (which has a unique $\bm{\sigma}^T$ associated) concludes that $v(\OPT)\leq 2 v(\ALG')$. \end{proof}

 \begin{proposition} We have $v(\ALG_{\text{Greedy}}) \geq v(\ALG')$. \end{proposition}

-\begin{proof} Observe that whenever $\ALG'$ runs a job, it does so with the highest-valued one available.
-Greedy does the same, but it does not miss any opportunity to run a job as $\ALG'$ might do.
+\begin{proof} Observe that whenever $\ALG'$ selects an option, it does so with the highest-valued one available.
+Greedy does the same, but it does not miss any opportunity to select an option as $\ALG'$ might do.
 Hence, the expected value collected by greedy can only be larger than the expected value collected by $\ALG'$.
 This finishes the proof. \end{proof}